Umuzi-org/tech-department/content/projects/bootcamp-writing-assignment/_index.md

 ---
+_db_id: 429
+available_options:
+- none
+content_type: project
+ready: true
+submission_type: link
 title: Bootcamp Writing Assignment
-ready: true
-available_options: ["none"]
-submission_type: "link"
 ---

 ### We would like to get to know you better